sweenish/improved-meme/README.md

 ## Diagrams

 Diagrams can be created using [Mermaid](https://mermaid.js.org/) code blocks.
+It is worth noting that the diagrams are not rendered in the beta editor.

 ```mermaid
 ---